Course-Monster/Drools/Course Material/labs/Drools Lab.md

-Certainly!
-Let's reorganize the prerequisites section into a clear, step-by-step guide to ensure a smooth setup for the Drools UseCase Lab.
-Here's the rewritten section in a proper order:

----

 # Drools UseCase Lab Guide

 This lab guide is meticulously designed to guide you through the setup, build, and deployment process of a Drools-based project.
 It integrates a variety of technologies including Java, Docker, Spring Cloud, Spring Boot, and PostgreSQL to create a comprehensive development environment for Drools use cases.